-- Equity Securities Risk

 - ESG Risk

 - Geographic Concentration Risk

 - Global Investment Risk

-- Leverage Risk

-- Sector Emphasis Risk

-- Smaller Company Securities Risk
+- Sector Emphasis Risk - Smaller Company Securities Risk

 Investment Management Fees.
 The following table illustrates the maximum investment management fees paid by the various Classes of the Sub-Fund.
 In addition to this investment management fee, the Sub-Fund is subject to various other on-going fees and expenses.
 Each Class of the Sub-Fund also has a total expense ratio cap whereby if the on-going fees and expenses of the Class exceed a specified amount during any financial year, such excess amount will be paid by the Investment Manager.
-These fees and expenses and expense ratio caps are described in Fees and Expenses.
+These fees and expenses and expense ratio caps are described in FEES AND EXPENSES.

 SHARE CLASS INVESTMENT MANAGEMENT FEE

 A 1.60%

 I 0.80%

 Z 0.80%

-X 0% to 1.60%
+X o% to 1.60%

 γ o% to o.8o%

+O 0%